benmvp/benmvp.com/speaking-engagements.md

 I am open to speak about anything I write about in [my blog](http://www.benmvp.com).
 I also have plenty of experience not currently expressed in a blog post.
 If you're interested in having me speak to or hold a workshop with your group, thank you!
 That means a lot that you find me worthy enough to share with your group.
 Please feel free to contact me via [Twitter](https://twitter.com/benmvp) or [email](mailto:ben@benmvp.com).

-You can also check out my [Lanyrd profile](http://lanyrd.com/profile/benmvp/) for more information.
+You can also check out my [Speaking Videos](http://www.benmvp.com/speaking-videos/) and [Lanyrd profile](http://lanyrd.com/profile/benmvp/) for more speaking information.

 ## 2017